trungtpham/trungtpham.github.io/index.md

 **Welcome!**

 I am a Sr. Computer Vision Scientist at NVIDIA, where I am working on visual perception algorithms for driverless cars.
 Prior to NVIDIA, I was a research fellow at the [Australian Centre of Robotic Vision](https://www.roboticvision.org/).
 I secured my PhD in Computer Vision in 2014 from the University of Adelaide.
 In 2013, I was one of 200 young researchers worldwide invited to attend [Heidelberg Laureate Forum](http://www.heidelberg-laureate-forum.org/).
-I was awarded a [Google PhD Fellowship](https://ai.googleblog.com/2012/06/2012-google-phd-fellowships.html) in 2012.
+I was awarded a [Google Australia Fellowship](https://ai.googleblog.com/2012/06/2012-google-phd-fellowships.html) in Computer Vision in 2012.

 **Research Interests**